NtsepeS/Dominic_Test/README.md

 $ bin/setup
 ```

-To start the app, just use foreman
+To start the app, use foreman

 ``` bash
 $ foreman start